survivejs/webpack-book/manuscript/03_introduction.md

 The current version of the book is **1.9.5**.

-The guide is expanded based on demand to make it serve you as well as possible.
-You can even contribute fixes of your own to the book as the source is available.

-A part of the profit goes towards funding the development of the tool itself.
-Most of it goes to the core developers, including myself.
-You can also [support webpack directly through Open Collective](https://opencollective.com/webpack).

 ## Getting Support

-If you run into trouble or have questions related to the content, there are options:
+If you run into trouble or have questions related to the content, there are several options:

 * Contact me through [GitHub Issue Tracker](https://github.com/survivejs/webpack-book/issues).
 * Join me at [Gitter Chat](https://gitter.im/survivejs/webpack).
-* Follow [@survivejs](https://twitter.com/survivejs) on Twitter for official news or poke me through [@bebraw](https://twitter.com/bebraw) directly.
 * Send me email at [info@survivejs.com](mailto:info@survivejs.com).
 * Ask me anything about webpack or React at [SurviveJS AmA](https://github.com/survivejs/ama/issues).